Grant Process FAQ

 - The grant project does not fall within the scope of the focus area as defined on the application.

-- The nonprofit organization lacks a proven record of success or a strong, diverse board of directors.
+- The organization lacks a proven record of success and or lacks a strong, diverse board of directors.

 - The organization’s Executive Director/CEO and Board Chair are the same person.